 China’s mainstream brands like Reineren and young designer "repats" like Shushu/Tong, Deepmoss and Andrea Jiapei Li may dominate the runways here, but stroll through any of the official trade shows hosted by Shanghai Fashion Week and you can hear dozens of foreign languages spoken by designers, sales agents, showroom reps, and distributors manning the exhibitor booths.

-Shanghai Fashion Week’s sales floors have become so international, in fact, that brands from abroad now outnumber those from China at the four official trade shows.
+Shanghai Fashion Week’s sales floors have become so international, in fact, that brands from overseas now outnumber those from mainland China at the four official trade shows.
 A tally of the brands at Mode, Ontimeshow, Showroom Shanghai and Dadashow revealed that international brands make up 58 percent of the 1,000-plus brands exhibiting this season.
-Just under half of those are from other Asian countries.
+Just under half of those are from other Asian countries and territories.

 Entire delegations flew in from South Korea, Taiwan, Hong Kong and Japan.
 From the Southeast Asian region, star designers like Indonesia’s Tex Saverio set up at Shanghai’s Mode showroom.
 From further afield, Italians, Turks, Brits, French, Australians, Americans and Scandinavians all descended on fashion week to boost business in the all-important Chinese mainland.